grace-portx/multi-to-one/README.md

-# Parsers
+# YAML Parsers

-This is a collection of the parsers I created to help manage the large YAML files.
+This is a collection of the parsers developed for managing large YAML files:

+**multi-to-sep**
-multi-to-sep: This is a parser to parse multiple YAML files all to separate individual files.
+This parser processes multiple YAML files and separates them into individual files.

+**multi-sep-no-refs**
-multi-sep-no-refs: This is a parser that parses multiple YAML files and separates them, while also dereferencing each reference.
+This parser also processes multiple YAML files but additionally dereferences each reference before separating the files.